The world wasn’t really expecting, wanting or needing yet another microphone, let alone another microphone brand, to appear in 2016.

 Impossible, you say??
 Pas de tout, mon ami!

 I myself had a similar experience, not choosing the esteemed U-87, years ago while testing mics for my first album.
 Check out that story here.
 But that just goes to show what a shocker this mic is with regard to quality per price point.

 The Spirit is Aston’s better choice for acoustic guitar and/or vocals, as compared to the Origin, due to its lower noise floor.

 If you’re doing a stripped-down number that needs a reeeeeally quiet mic, you’ve found it.
 Not to mention it’s extremely flattering EQ, which has only two slight hills at 4K and around 10K and is otherwise flat above 90 Hz.

 It’s also tremendous that, at this price, we also get three polar patterns that all sound so good!
 If you need cardioid, omni or a figure-of-eight pattern, just dial it up on the mic and voilà… you’re in the zone.

-So far I am more than happy about purchasing this mic.
-I can’t wait to share with you the recordings I’m making with it, showcasing the acoustic guitar and vocals.
+I am more than happy about purchasing this mic.
+If you want to hear the recordings I made with it, showcasing the acoustic guitar and vocals, check out my SPIRIT MIC REVIEW HERE.
 Suffice it to say for now that I really think that, like me, you’ll appreciate what this baby brings to the studio, no matter what you want to use it for.